mathspp/mathspp/pages/02.blog/01.pydonts/why-mastering-python-is-impossible/item.md

 You are likely to end up somewhere you've never been.

 But visiting new pages in the docs isn't the only way to learn new things.
-Some pages, I keep referencing over and over and over, because they just have so much information!
+I keep referencing some pages over and over and over, because they just have so much information!
 Here are a couple of pages I like to visit often: